 This page lists and links to the required readings for the term.
-Titles might change as the term progresses.
+Readings might change as the term progresses.
 Refresh the page on your browser to see the latest version.

 Dates indicate when the paper is to be discussed, so read well beforehand.